Swendude/JS-functions/index.md

 - The arguments are followed by the arrow (```=>```) which is followed by the function body
 - We stored this function in a variable called ```triple```.
 The function itself has no name, we only have variable pointing to the function that we chose to call ```triple```

-An arrow function can be written shorter if:
+An arrow function can be written shorter ..

-  - it has a single argument, then you can omit the parentheses.
+  - .. if it has a single argument, then you can omit the parentheses.
 If you have no arguments you do need to add empty parentheses:

       ```javascript
       var triple = num => {